Find Affordable College Courses

 Southlake, TX

-The King’s University did quite well in this year’s ranking of the most popular places for theological and ministerial studies students to get a doctor’s degree.
-It came in at #6 on the list.
-Located in the large suburb of Southlake, TKU is a private not-for-profit college with a fairly small student population.
+The King’s University ranked #6 on this year’s Most Popular Theological & Ministerial Studies Doctor’s Degree Schools in Texas list.
+Located in the suburb of Southlake, TKU is a private not-for-profit school with a small student population.

 Women make up 67% of the theology majors at the school.